 The $91 million Luminary Hotel & Co., an Autograph Marriott Collection hotel, was built by Mainsail Lodging & Development.
 It opened in September 2020.
 The 12-story hotel features 243 guest rooms, 210 parking spaces and ground level retail spaces.
 This project, located next to the Downtown River Basin between Edwards Drive and Bay Street, was selected for a $2.6 million tax rebate/loan agreement.
 It has brought back convention capabilities to the Downtown core.
 The rehabilitation of the former Harborside Event Center, rechristened the Caloosa Sound Convention Center & Amphitheater, was also completed in September 2020.
 The adjoining restaurants and bars were opened in October and November 2020.
 An amphitheater in adjacent Centennial Park is slated to open in 2021.
 The Oxbow Bar & Grill and Oxbow Retail & Rentals opened in March 2021 in the renovated City Pier Building.
 The Luminary Hotel & Co. schedule of events may be found by clicking here.

-The AC Hotel by Marriott will be located at 2300 First Street on the southeast corner of First and Jackson streets, across from the Sidney & Berne Davis Art Center, in the Downtown redevelopment area.
+The AC Hotel will be located at 2300 First Street on the southeast corner of First and Jackson streets, across from the Sidney & Berne Davis Art Center, in the Downtown redevelopment area.
 This eight-story, 77,000 sq. ft. hotel will add 132 rooms to the Downtown core area, thereby strengthening the area's convention capabilities by acting as overflow lodging complimenting the Luminary Hotel and adjacent Caloosa Sound Convention Center.
-Developer First Street Place LLC has entered into an agreement with Mainsail Lodging (Luminary Hotel & Co.) to manage the AC Hotel by Marriott and to be a equity investor.
-The AC Hotel by Marriott project was approved for a $5.57 million tax increment rebate, which will be paid back to the developers over the course of 10 years after the project is completed and is generating additional tax from its projected increase in tax value on the property.
-CRA Commissioners approved a 95% rebate based on the developer's commitment to benefit the community in the following ways:
+Developer First Street Place LLC has entered into an agreement with Mainsail Lodging (Luminary Hotel & Co.) to manage the AC Hotel and to be a equity investor.
+The AC Hotel project was approved for a $5.57 million tax increment rebate, which will be paid back to the developers over the course of 10 years after the project is completed and is generating additional tax from its projected increase in tax value on the property.
+CRA Commissioners approved a 95% rebate.

 Hampton Inn by Hilton Fort Myers, a four-story, 118-room hotel to be built at 2017 McGregor Boulevard, has been approved for a $1.9 million rebate of the taxes generated by the project.
 The rebate will be issued in yearly installments at a rate of 95% for the first five years and at a rate of 75% for the remaining years until the total rebate amount is reached.
-Developers already own the building site.
-The project will incorporate Hampton Inn’s prototype contemporary, confident design scheme that reflects modern, timeless décor.
-In 2020, Initial site work and the ground breaking occurred.
-In 2021, the concrete slab was poured and masonry walls were installed.
+Developers HOS Management already own the building site.
+The project incorporates Hampton Inn’s prototype contemporary, confident design scheme that reflects modern, timeless décor.
+In 2020, initial site work and the ground breaking occurred.
+In 2021, the first floor concrete slab was poured, masonry walls were installed, the second floor slab was poured, and block work began in August, with third floor plank work installed later that month.
+At the same time, the trades began rough-in and framing on the first floor.
 Estimated completion date is early 2022.

 Prima Luce on the Waterfront

 Prima Luce on the Waterfront, a two-tower, 22-story condominium development with 176 residences, was initially approved for a $7.5 million tax increment rebate in July 2015.
 Located along the Caloosahatchee River at 2631 First Street in the eastern end of the Downtown redevelopment area, the construction schedule was delayed by several factors, including Hurricane Irma in 2017, and the global pandemic in 2020, and cost increases.
 The development agreement was amended in August 2020 to allow the developer to increase the units to 220 multifamily residences and to increase the increment rebate payment accordingly.
 In January 2021, the site was recleared.
-A few months later, old piles from previous buildings were removed to make way for Prima Luce's piles to be installed that summer.
-Construction completion is set for December 2022.
+A few months later, old piles from previous buildings were removed to make way for Prima Luce's piles installation later in 2021.
+Construction completion is set for December 2023.

 Prima Luce on the Waterfront Project Timeline & Events